jangroth/aws-certification-notes/devops-engineer-professional.md

 <a name="4_12_1"></a>
 ### [↖](#4_12)[↑](#4_12)[↓](#4_12_2) Overview
+Amazon DynamoDB is a key-value and document database that delivers single-digit millisecond performance at any scale.
+It's a fully managed, multiregion, multimaster, durable database with built-in security, backup and restore, and in-memory caching for internet-scale applications.
+DynamoDB can handle more than 10 trillion requests per day and can support peaks of more than 20 million requests per second.

 * Fully managed **NoSQL** database
 * *HA* through different AZs, automatically spreads data and traffic accross servers
 	* 3 geographically distributed regions per table